cover-me/qtplot/README.md

 * A place to run python commands directly.
 * Other features: Improve the "incremental" mode for better hystersis diagrams with multiple lines; Add filters that subtract Rin and normalize G/R to quantuam conductance/resistance respectively; Show multiple 2D graphs on a signle canvas.
 Optimize the GUI.
 * ...

+This [video](https://cover-me.github.io/images/qtplot_with_qtlab.mp4) demos how it plots real-time data with qtlab.

+This [video](https://cover-me.github.io/images/qtplot_plot_replot.mp4) shows how to plot data and reproduce the figure.

 ## Installation